josephWoodland/MS2---CookIt/README.md

 I used JavaScript to compute the logic of my project, I have highlighted some of the more recent static sugar only available in the later version of JavaScript

-Spread operator - Used this when retrieving the data from the local storage to spread the object and then search for matching keys
+Spread operator - Used this when retrieving the data from the local storage to spread the object and then search for matching keys.
-Async - Await - I used this method when making calls to the API, combined with the fetch method, It makes the code self-explanatory
+Async - Await - I used this method when making calls to the API, combined with the fetch method.
+I think it makes the code more self-explanatory.
-Optional chaining - I sued this as an easy way to check if an element exists then call methods on the object.
-Instead of writing an if block.

 ## Software Used